Yes, we know that Lamarck Was Right...but this is getting silly.

 Though as a bit of a twist, the other girls don't actually like Kousagi, which is a far cry from Usagi's close friendships with the original Inner Senshi.

 Seiichirou Kitano from Angel Densetsu not only is as scary as his father.
-He gets in the same exact problems at school because of that, and knows his girlfriend only when she understands he's The Messiah.
+He gets in the same exact problems at school because of that, and knows his girlfriend only when she understands he's an All-Loving Hero.
 Exactly the same as his father's.
 The only, marginal, difference between the two is that Seiichirou trades in being The Juggernaut (on top of being a Lightning Bruiser) for a metric ton of Selective Obliviousness.

-Vivio vs Miura is the ViVid version of Nanoha vs Vita (who is one of Miura's instructors).
+Vivio vs Miura is the ViVid version of Nanoha vs Vita or Fate vs Signum (who are two of Miura's instructors).
 What does that mean?
 Vivio loses.
 In a tournament.

 Taken to extremes by Katekyo Hitman Reborn! where Tsuna, the tenth boss of the Vongola Mafia Family, looks almost identical to the first boss, despite the fact that ten generations separate the two (and the fact that none of the other bosses look very much like him, despite it supposedly being a direct line).
 On top of that, every member of Tsuna's inner circle is said to bear a strong resemblance to a member of the First Vongola's circle, despite the fact that none of them are blood related.